miklevin/MikeLev.in/api.md

 # Summon the necessary artifacts
 import requests
 import json
+def example_request():
+    """Creates a job instance of a class which depends on the "job_type" parameter you sent.
+Returns the model id that manages the task."""

 # Craft the invocation URL
 url = f'https://api.botify.com/v1/jobs'
 # Prepare the headers for your spell
 headers = {
     "Authorization": f"Token {token}",
     "Content-Type": "application/json"
 }
 # Define the payload for your invocation
 data = {
     # Add your request parameters here
 }
 # Cast the spell
 response = requests.post(url, headers=headers, json=data)
 # Interpret the response
 if response.status_code == 200:
     result = response.json()